Serampore Mission Press: History

 To appease Lord Wellesley, Rev. Brown had to assure him of the purely evangelical intentions of the press since they had refused to publish a pamphlet that criticized the English government.
 Rev. Brown also convinced Wellesley that the Bengali Bible published by the press would be useful for the students of the about to be opened Fort William College.
 Thus began a fruitful and long association between the Serampore Press and the Fort William College.

 William Carey was appointed as the professor of Sanskrit in the college and after that he published a number of books in Bengali from the press.

 Infrastructure

 The press initially started work with some fonts that Carey had purchased from Punchanon.
 In 1803 Carey decided to publish a Sanskrit grammar, A Grammar of the Sungskrit Language (1804, 1806, 1808) in Dev Nagree type which required 700 separate punches.
 Carey therefore employed Punchanon and then an assistant Monohar.
 The two later established a type foundry in Serampore.
 Monohar created beautiful scripts of Bengali, Nagree, Persian and Arabic.
 Types were designed and cut for all the languages in which books were published.
 In fact, movable metal types for Chinese were also developed which were more economical than the traditional wooden block types.

 In 1809 a treadmill that was run by a steam engine was set up in Serampore to produce paper.

+Translation often began with the New Testament, in order to more easily translate other works to the same language and to create more accurate passage of the Old Testament and supplementary passages. received partial translations, out of order.
+Translations relied on the available print types.
+Because of the length of the typesetting processes, presses often could not immediately full translations.
+Once an initial draft was sent, translators would immediately begin working on a second edition, without waiting for a first proof from printers.
+This asynchronous workflow meant that translations were often corrected in the middle of a print run, and copies of a book from the edition could be found to have distinct changes.

+The printing process in Serampore foundries was an elaborate endeavor: it involved collaboration by engravers, printers, inkers, and translators.
+Individual blocks were prepared in what was known as the akhand system, literally translated to “whole” or “unfragmented”.
+This system paralleled the European tradition of kerning, an adjustment process to correct the spacing between letters.
+Sanskrit, like many languages indigenous to India, features a range of diacritical marks.
+These initially each demanded a kerning, or adjustment process, and were sorted into kerning pairs.
+However, the development of the akhand system allowed these marks to be cast independently of their corresponding vowels and consonants.
+By separating diacritical marks from the body of the letter, this allowed type-blocks to be cast more quickly, but it increased the compositional time before printing.
+This method also reflected long-standing tradition of block printing on cloth; the advent of the press both drew on and influenced this artistic practice.